ipe decking hours

 SEASONING Dries rapidly with little degradation.
 Small movement.

-USES White Ash is used extensively in sporting goods, bats, oars, pool cues, tool handles, cabinet work, high-class joinery, plywood, panelling and veneer.
+USES White Ash is used extensively in sporting goods, bats, oars, pool cues, tool handles, cabinet work, high-class joinery, plywood, paneling and veneer.

 janka hardness: 1320